- Accreditation Standards

 Questions about the Portal should be emailed to Portal Feedback

-To be eligible for PANCE, you must graduate from a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program or a Surgeon Assistant Program.
+To be eligible for PANCE, you must graduate from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.

 **Even if you have earned a medical degree from another country, you must still graduate from an accredited PA program to take PANCE